mzivic7/endcord/README.md

 5. Click on any filtered entry.
 On the right side, switch to `Header` tab search for the `authorization`.
 6. Copy value of `Authorization: ...` found under `Request Headers` (right click -> Copy Value)
 7. This is your discord token.
 Do not share it!
-### To further decrease probability of getting banned:
+### To further decrease probability of getting banned
 - MOST IMPORTANT: Do not use endcord to perform any out-of-ordinary actions (ie. self-bots).
 Discord has spam heuristic algorithm for catching self-bots, third party clients can sometimes trip it.
 - Discord REST API is called each time client is started, when channel is changed and message is seen and sent.
 It would be best to not abuse these actions in order to reduce REST API calls.
 - Do not leave endcord on busy channels running in background